Last updated 20 April 2020.

 To put this into some context, allow me to tell you about something that happened while I was in Berat, 120km from Tirana.
 One night, a young tourist got drunk and banged on a stranger’s door, thinking that it was her hostel.
 This caused such uproar that the entire neighbourhood gathered around in horror and police were called to banish the girl from the city.
 This tiny incident was more excitement than Berat had seen in years, and if this doesn’t say something about how little crime actually happens in Albania, then I don’t know what will!

-Albanian people are the warmest and most hospitable people I’ve met in over three years of travel.
-Not only is it part of their culture to be honest and welcoming, but due to Albania only recently making its way onto people’s holiday bucket lists, Albanian people are delighted to see tourists enjoying their country and will go out of their way to make sure your trip runs smoothly.
+However, believe me when I say that Albanian people are the warmest and most hospitable people I’ve met in over four years of travel.
+Not only is it part of Albanian culture to be honest and welcoming (an old Albanian adage says that Albania is first God’s country, and then that of its guests), but due to Albania travel only recently making its way onto people’s holiday bucket lists, Albanian people are delighted to see tourists enjoying their country and will go out of their way to make sure your trip runs smoothly.

 I can’t count the number of times that people would ask me where I was from before beaming at me and telling me to enjoy Albania.
 The reaction was even stronger when I was with people from Australia and the USA – people just can’t believe that young travellers are coming all the way from Australia to some random village in Albania!

 I also couldn’t tell you about all of the random acts of kindness I’ve experienced from Albanians.
 From the girl at the market who told me the prices I should be paying for everything, to the man who saw my friends and I struggling uphill with our bags and drove us to our hostel, to the guy who called us an ambulance and came to hospital with us after my friend drunk too much raki (how embarrassing).